wladimirbix/test_Template_repo_to_Rebase/README.md

 ## Important Notes

-- Folders that begin with a dot (.) must not be modified (e.g., .devcontainer, .vscode, .databricks, ...).
 - The `resources` folder contains code templates.
 - The `src` folder is where the user's code goes.
 - The `test` folder contains automated tests.